OctopusDeploy/blog/blog/2022-03/zero-to-octopus-hero-part-3/index.md

 ## Next steps

 I'm really starting to feel comfortable with Octopus Deploy.
-There's always more to learn but the jigsaw pieces are coming together and I'm enjoying my learning journey.
+There's always more to learn but the jigsaw pieces are coming together.

-If there's anything you want me to cover or answer about Octopus Deploy, please let me know and I can cover them in part 4.
+If there's anything you want me to cover or answer about Octopus Deploy, please let me know and I can address them in part 4.
 Reach out to [sarah.lean@octopus.com](mailto:sarah.lean@octopus.com) or leave a comment below.

 We'll add links to other posts in the series as they become available.